 Cultural Arts Master Plan

 The City of Jefferson Parks, Recreation and Forestry Department has engaged Keen Independent to create a Cultural Arts Master Plan to guide the City in enhancing the community’s quality of life through arts and culture.
-Keen Independent will conduct community engagement, benchmarking of similar cities and communities, an economic impact analysis and an analysis of strengths, weaknesses, opportunities and threats regarding arts and culture.
+Keen Independent conducted community engagement, benchmarking of similar cities and communities, an economic impact analysis and an analysis of strengths, weaknesses, opportunities and threats regarding arts and culture.
+The resulting implementation plan based identifies objectives to establish in the next several years, focusing on goals of centralizing resources, enhancing existing resources, developing placemaking, promoting inclusivity and safety, and planning for the future.

 Washington Park Bike Park